cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 ## Example

 Suppose that we have EKS clusters provisioned in many accounts and regions.
+The clusters can run different Kubernetes versions.
+Each cluster will need to be upgraded to the next Kubernetes version independently without affecting the configurations for the other clusters in the other accounts and regions.

 Add the following minimal configuration to `atmos.yaml` [CLI config file](/cli/configuration) :